 You’ve probably heard about these Brain Training games.
-While there is some evidence that such games can have positive effects (Brain training for babies actually works (short term, at least), do they really help you to keep your mind sharp?
+Do they really help you keep your mind sharp?
 Will they prevent cognitive decline as you get older or will they slow the effects of alzheimer’s disease?
 In this episode I review some recent studies on the effectiveness (or lack thereof) of these popular games.

 Brain Games Research